 |South Western Region Region Schools Timeline - 1974|

-In 1974 the South Western Region's Roundway Hospital School of Nursing was based at Devizes, Wiltshire SN10 5DS.
-This school had training places places for 60 RMN student nurses, plus 24 SEN (Psychiatric MI) pupil nurses per year.
-There was also a cadet nurse scheme with 20 places to help feed recruitment.
+In 1974 the South Western Region's Plymouth District School of Nursing was based at Plymouth General Hospital, PL4 8QE.
+This school had training places places for 50 SRN and 18 RMN student nurses, plus 106 SEN ( 90 General + 16 Psychiatric MI) pupil nurses per year.
+There was no record of a hospital cadet/cadet nurse scheme to help feed recruitment.

 All were part of the then still mushrooming growth of the NHS following its inception in1948.
 An NHS which was to cater for all.
 Cradle to the grave.
 An NHS attempting to cover almost all known medical conditions.
 Not surprising then that since that beginning there had developed a plethora of nursing specialties, some sub-divided into highly specialized categories, all designed to meet particular needs.
 The nurses to meet those needs - General, Sick Children's, Mental, and Mental Subnormality Nurses, were all, by 1974, being trained under the auspices of the General Nursing Councils.
 One for England and Wales; one for Scotland; and one for Northern Ireland.

 |Plymouth general Hospital:

 Freedom Fields Hospital

 Mount Gould Hospital

 SEN (Psychiatric MI)

 |*NB.
 Pro-forma badges - will be replaced with actual asap.
 Plymouth SON or Dist Gen Hospital badge photograph needed.|